PipelineDeals/engineering_docs/job-tiers.md

  * Define + Manage all Engineering teams
  * Manage all 3rd party relationships
  * Manage the engineering budget
- * Help define OKRs for team leads
+ * Help define quarterly goals for team leads + ICs
  * Conduct performance reviews for team leads
- * Build and maintain a hiring pipeline
+ * Build + maintain a hiring pipeline
+ * Define the interviewing process and measure its success
  * Motivate the entire Engineering department towards a company-wide finish line

 ### Tech leadership